John Donne

 Donne's style is characterised by abrupt openings and various paradoxes, ironies and dislocations.
 These features, along with his frequent dramatic or everyday speech rhythms, his tense syntax and his tough eloquence, were both a reaction against the smoothness of conventional Elizabethan poetry and an adaptation into English of European baroque and mannerist techniques.
 His early career was marked by poetry that bore immense knowledge of English society.
-Another important theme in Donne's poetry is the idea of true religion, something that he spent much time considering and about which he often theorised.
+A theme in Donne's later poetry is the idea of true religion, something that he spent much time considering and about which he often theorised.
 He wrote secular poems as well as erotic and love poems.
 He is particularly famous for his mastery of metaphysical conceits.

 Despite his great education and poetic talents, Donne lived in poverty for several years, relying heavily on wealthy friends.
-He spent much of the money he inherited during and after his education on womanising, literature, pastimes and travel.
-In 1601, Donne secretly married Anne More, with whom he had twelve children.
-In 1615 he was ordained Anglican deacon and then priest, although he did not want to take holy orders and only did so because the king ordered it.
+This was as a result of his secret marriage to Anne More, with whom he eventually had twelve children.
 He served as a member of Parliament in 1601 and in 1614.
+In 1615 he unwillingly was ordained Anglican deacon and then priest at the king's insistence.